 “I’m guardedly optimistic that we’re beginning to find the bottom in California,” Brice Harris, chancellor of Los Angeles Community College District, told the Los Angeles Times.
 “We believe so goes California, so goes the country.
 This system is so large and so significant that we were fearful that if we weren’t able to stop the bleeding, it would begin to affect the country as a whole.”

-The Los Angeles system launched a drive to register community college students to vote prior to election, in hopes of passing Prop 30.
+The Los Angeles system launched a drive to register community college students to vote prior to the election, in hopes of passing Prop 30.
 The drive registered about 3,000 students who had a direct stake in the passing of the bill.

 De Anza Community College Spared Mid-Year Cuts